viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 <li>Click <strong>New Component</strong>.
 The Viam app opens the Component Config panel for the gamepad. </li>
 <li>On the Component Config panel, leave <strong>Depends On</strong> set to empty.</li>

-<li>The Viam app does not add any JSON Attributes to the input_controller configuration.
+<li>The Viam app does not add any JSON attributes to the input_controller configuration.

 Please add the following Attributes:
 </OL>